 Cooking at home can create large messes, both on your oven and your pots and pans.
-Because it uses flames, a gas stove sometimes scorches the pots and pans used for cooking.
+A gas stove making pots black may be an unwanted aesthetic addition to your kitchen décor, but because it uses flames, a gas stove sometimes scorches the pots and pans used for cooking.
 Maintaining your stove can help you prevent these unsightly marks, and if you do get them, extra cleaning should remove the marks.

 A gas stove might turn your pots black if it is not heating evenly or if the heat is turned up too high.
 If the flame is not heating evenly, you will notice that the flame is blue on the outside with a yellow core.
 If you see yellow, your air to flame ratio needs to be adjusted.
-Adjust your air intake valve until you see only blue in the flame.
-That should fix the problem.
+Adjust your air intake valve on gas stove until you see only a blue flame gas stove color, and that should fix the problem.

 Even if you try to prevent black marks on your pans, you might still get the occasional one or two.
 If you are using cast iron or other black pans, these marks shouldn't be a problem; however, some pans and pots come in designer colors and are made to match other kitchen appliances and decorations.
 Keep these clean by scouring them with oven cleaner if they get black marks.
 You can also boil a large pot of soapy water, place the marked pot in the larger pot and boil it for a few minutes.